vacuumlabs/react-custom-validation/README.md

   }
 }
 ```

+Since invalid data submission can be easily avoided by using this `submit`
-It is recommended to keep the submit button enabled while the user is filling
+function, it is recommended to keep the submit button enabled while the user is
-out the form.
-Invalid data submission can be easily avoided by using the
+filling out the form.
-provided `submit` function in the following way.
-When the user clicks on the
-submit button, the `submit` function should be called with `onValid` and
-`onInvalid` handlers provided as arguments.
-The `submit` function internally
-waits until the validity calculation for the form is finished and then calls the
-`onValid` or `onInvalid` handler, depending on the form validity.
-If the
-validity of the form is known already when user clicks on the submit button, the
-`onValid` (or `onInvalid`) handler is called right away.

 If the user submits the form while validity calculation is in progress and the
 user continues typing (and thus changing the form field values), the